bsstahl/CognitiveInheritance/Pages/Speaking-Engagements.md

 ispublished: true
 showinlist: true
 publicationdate: 2009-08-01T00:00:00.000+00:00
-lastmodificationdate: 2020-01-01T00:00:00.000+00:00
+lastmodificationdate: 2021-07-31T17:51:00.000+00:00
 slug: Speaking-Engagements
 categories: []

 ---
 Upcoming Talks:

-**I am considering restarting speaking in-person again.
+**I have restarted speaking in-person on a limited basis.
 If you are interested in having me speak at your event, please contact me.**

 ***